 All boards are not the same and therefore not all testing can be transferrable from one system to another.
 Hence the fabrication manual cannot be used.

-…three critical documents are referenced in this guide:
+Three critical documents are referenced in this guide:

-– Volume 1, Rigid ductwork standard AS 4254.2,
+Rigid ductwork standard AS 4254.2

-– Insulation standard AS/NZS 4859.1
+Insulation standard AS/NZS 4859.1

-1.5.10 Duct—a component part of an air-handling system, intended for the passage of
+A component part of an air-handling system, intended for the passage ofair from one part of an air-handling system to another.

-which one or more ducts may be connected and which forms part of an air-handling
+An air compartment or chamber, intended for the passage of air, to which one or more ducts may be connected and which forms part of an air-handling system.

 This year Ductus has held its second Iso Duct Fabrication Course.
 We do this to ensure all practices are maintained to the highest of quality, it also means that regardless of where you get your ALP ductwork in the region, it is constructed to the same high standards that we expect, giving peace of mind to the contractor, developer and specifier that its done right from the get go!
 Check out the video below!
 Don’t forget to hit the follow button for some big announcements coming up.